ianxshort/sql-injection-lab-flask/docs/injection-example1.md

 admin' OR '1'='1' --

+Password field: whatever

 ## Resulting SQL Query
-SELECT * FROM users WHERE username='admin' OR '1'='1' --' AND password=''
+SELECT * FROM users WHERE username='admin' OR '1'='1' --' AND password='whatever';

 # Why this payload works